BridgingAISocietySummerSchools/BridgingAISocietySummerSchools.github.io/_pages/about.md

   We look forward to learning and exploring with you!
 </div>

-## 🎯 Our Mission
+## Our Mission

-We believe that understanding AI and machine learning should not be limited to data scientists.
+We believe that AI and machine learning should not be the domain of specialists alone.
 By creating accessible, interdisciplinary educational experiences, we aim to:

-- **Democratize AI education** across all academic disciplines
+- **Democratize AI education** across disciplines
 - **Foster critical thinking** about AI's role in society
 - **Build bridges** between technical expertise and societal impact
 - **Empower educators** with flexible, reusable teaching materials

+## Where We’ve Taught

+Since 2019, our courses have been part of summer academies and workshops across Europe, often in collaboration with the *Studienstiftung des Deutschen Volkes* (German National Academic Foundation) and other academic partners.

+- 🇬🇧 **2019, Cambridge, UK** — St. John’s College, Cambridge, with participants from Cambridge University.

+- 🇩🇪 **2021, Koppelsberg, Germany** — Interdisciplinary summer academy with participants from across Germany.

+- 🇸🇮 **2024, Ljubljana, Slovenia** — Joint program with students from the *Max Weber Program, Elite Network of Bavaria*.

+- 🇩🇪 **2025, Banz Castle, Germany** — Summer academy with participants from the *College of Europe*.

+Each of these programs brought together students from diverse disciplines — philosophy, law, economics, biology, physics, and more — creating a truly interdisciplinary dialogue on AI and society.

+## Open Resources

+All of our teaching materials are **open-source** and freely available on our [GitHub organisation page](https://github.com/BridgingAISocietySummerSchools):

+- [**Hands-On Notebooks**](https://github.com/BridgingAISocietySummerSchools/Hands-On-Notebooks) – Colab-ready exercises for interactive ML learning
+- [**Python for Data Science**](https://github.com/BridgingAISocietySummerSchools/Data-Science-AI-Python-Course) – A beginner-friendly crash course covering Python, pandas, and scikit-learn
+- [**Coding Challenges**](https://github.com/BridgingAISocietySummerSchools/Coding-Project) – Short projects inspired by real-world AI applications

+Each repository includes setup instructions, example projects, and modular content blocks for educators and learners alike.

+---

 <script>
   document.addEventListener("DOMContentLoaded", function () {
     document.querySelectorAll('.email-link').forEach(link => {
       const user = link.dataset.user;
-      const domain = link.dataset.domain;
+      const domain = "bridgingaiandsociety.org";
       const email = `${user}@${domain}`;
       link.href = `mailto:${email}`;
       link.querySelector('.email-text').textContent = email;